Skip to main content

 Why I Keep Renewing My Scrimba Pro Subscription Every Year

-· 6 min read
+· 7 min read

 Yassine El Haddad

-Senior Developer & Independent Scrimba Reviewer
+Software & AI Engineer · Independent Scrimba Reviewer

 Most coding platform subscriptions follow a predictable arc: excited sign-up, 3 months of intense use, gradual fade, cancelled renewal.
 So why do some Scrimba users keep paying year after year?
+This is a catalog-reviewer's read of what long-term Trustpilot reviewers and r/learnprogramming commenters say keeps them subscribed.

 Long-Term Value Verdict